OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

 1. Modify the `manifest.json` available in the `/appPackage` folder in your opened project in `Visual Studio Code` and replace the following details:
    - `{{MicrosoftAppId}}` It can be any GUID or you can add your app registration id as well which was generated while registering or creating the app registration in Azure portal.
    - `{{BotId}}` Replace with your app registration id which was generated while registering or creating the app registration in Azure portal.
    - `{Base_URL_Domain}` - Your application's base url domain.
 E.g. for https://12345.ngrok-free.app the base url domain will be `12345.ngrok-free.app` when you are using ngrok and if you are using dev tunnels then your domain will be like: `12345.devtunnels.ms`.
+If you have deployed the application in Azure app service, please use like `xyz.azurewebsites.net`.

 2. Zip the contents of the `appPackage` folder to create a `manifest.zip` file.(Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)